threefoldtech/zos/docs/network_new/MESH.md

 During startup of the Node, the ndmz is put in place, following the configuration if it has a single internet connection , or that with a dual-nic setup, a separate nic is used for internet access.

+The ndmz network has the carrier-grade nat allocation assigned, so we don'tinterfere with RFC1918 private IPv4 address space, so users can use any of them (and not any of `100.64.0.0/10`, of course)